 Although BUSD is a Binance backed stable coin, it is not a Binance Chain based cryptocurrency.
 This is, in fact, a strategic move by Binance in order to be able to push the new asset into other crypto exchanges without limiting them to Binance Chain only.

 Since almost all the exchanges are familiar with Solidit and the ERC20 protocols, Binance strategically has selected ERC20 protocol for BUSD, thus BUSD is an ERC20 token.

 - Yes, it is possible to transfer BUSD outside of Binance.

-Bincance has partered with Credit Card processors to enable traders invest in Bitcoin and other cryptocurrencies with credit cards.
-Thus, traders can directly buy BUSD using credit card on Bincance cryptocurrency exchange as well.
+Binance has partnered with Credit Card processors to enable traders to invest in Bitcoin and other cryptocurrencies with credit cards.
+Thus, traders can directly buy BUSD using a credit card on Bincance cryptocurrency exchange as well.

 List of coins like BUSD

 There are many other stable coins in the market.
-Some of these instruments are backed by fiat and some are backed by comodities.
+Some of these instruments are backed by fiat and some are backed by commodities.

 BUSD is a fiat-backed token which is similar to the following tokens

 - USD Tether (USDT)